 I’d like to know how old is the oldest boat? – Jeremy Woolfenden

 The oldest boat is 43 years old and her name is Lady Mary.
 Each of the ferries have had major refurbishments which included a refastening of 3000 rivets.
-All of the refurbishments were carried out by myself and a local shipwright Banger.
+I carried out all of the refurbishments and a local shipwright Banger.